 If you’re going to write a difficult piece, the entire thing can’t be difficult.

 This was my favorite piece of advice.
 It means that I don’t have to change everything.
 I can keep the hard moments that I really love, as long as I simplify other parts.
 It allows the players relief as they’re playing, and also enables more focused rehearsals.

 Starting ideas on the beat will always be easier than starting ideas off of the beat.

 Early on in my composition education I had a colleague encourage me to offset all of my quarter notes by a thirty-second rest or two, just to avoid down beats.
-Just in case you are wondering, this sounds EXACTLY the same as leaving the quarter notes on the down beats.
-The only difference is a massive performance headache.
+Does a thirty-second-rest offset really affect the sound of the downbeat? ….It’s debatable.
+The major difference is a massive performance headache.
 This example is a bit extreme, but in the first movement of Sankofa, there was a moment where I had the entire ensemble playing offset triplets.
 While some of the triplets started on the down beat, others started an eighth rest later, and so forth.

 It looks simple, but was deceptively challenging to make sound clean.
 We were trying to line up 10 or 15 different players all starting at different times.
 I’ve since changed this section so that all the figures start on a down beat, and you know what?
 It sounds exactly the same.
 It’s just much easier.